East Yorkshire has been getting people around the area since the twenties, and we're proud to be a big part of the local community.

 Now known as East Yorkshire, rather than EYMS, the company operates as a stand-alone company within Go North East, overseen by the Go North East executive director team but with a Hull-based senior management team.

-The Head Office and main depot are located on Anlaby Road in Hull, where they have been based since 1929.
+The Head Office and main depot are located on Anlaby Road in Hull, where we have been based since 1929.
 There are also depots in Bridlington, Elloughton, Pocklington, Scarborough and Withernsea.
 All these depots have an active role to play in the continued success of East Yorkshire.

 East Yorkshire recognises that it has a major effect on the community it serves, and has a policy of involvement in that community.
 It has close links with universities, colleges, attractions and local authorities in the region, and runs an annual Big Bus Day event in Hull in partnership with the Streetlife Museum of Transport and Hull City Council.
 The company also works with local businesses in order to help reduce traffic and parking problems in the region.